cloud-elements/devportal/docs/elements/freshbooks/freshbooks-create-instance.md

 * Request Body: None
 * Query Parameters:

-* __key__ - freshbooks
+* __key__ - FreshBooks Classic
-* __apiKey–__ - “Your Personal Subsite e.g. for mycompany.freshbooks.com would be mycompany”
+* __apiKey–__ - “Your Personal Subsite e.g. for mycompany.FreshBooks Classic.com would be mycompany”
 * __apiSecret__ – the secret obtained from registering your app with the provider
 * __callbackUrl__ – the URL that you supplied to the provider when registering your app,
-* __siteAddress__ - your FreshBooks Site Address you are wanting to Authorize e.g. for targetcompany.freshbooks.com would be targetcompany
+* __siteAddress__ - your FreshBooks Classic Site Address you are wanting to Authorize e.g. for targetcompany.FreshBooks Classic.com would be targetcompany

 Description: The result of this API invocation returns a requestToken and Secret from the endpoint, which are used to retrieve the redirect URL.
 The requestToken is used in the GET /elements/{keyOrId}/oauth/url call.